percentchunk/KnowName/README.md

-# ESP32 XY Plotter
+# Plotopia Plotter

-The ESP32 XY Plotter is a two-axis drawing machine built around an ESP32-S3 microcontroller.
+The Plotopia Plotter is a two-axis drawing machine built around an ESP32-S3 microcontroller.
 It uses stepper motors and A4988 drivers to achieve precise X/Y movement while streaming live coordinate data to a computer.

 ## Overview